AIWithShrey/AIWithShrey/README.md

-- 👋 Hi, I’m @shrey213
-- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Machine Learning using Python
+-  Hey!
+I’m Shreyas Mocherla!
+I have a keen interest on Artificial Intelligence, specifically in Deep Learning.
+-  I’m currently working on applications of Neural Networks with various architectures.
-- 💞️ I’m looking to collaborate on various applications of Machine Learning (Computer Vision, etc.)
+-  I’m looking forward to working on projects related to Computer Vision as well as implementing Edge AI.
-- 📫 How to reach me: mail - shreyas@shreyasm.com, blog - www.shreyasm.com, linkedin - https://www.linkedin.com/in/shreyasmocherla/
+-  How to reach me: mail - shreyas@shreyasm.com, blog - www.shreyasm.com, linkedin - https://www.linkedin.com/in/shreyasmocherla/

 <!---
 shrey213/shrey213 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.